JonnyNguyen005/SQL-Portfolio/README.md

 # SQL-Portfolio
-A collection of my SQL projects, showcasing my skills in data cleaning and exploratory data analysis (EDA).
+This repository showcases a selection of SQL projects that highlight my skills in data cleaning and exploratory data analysis (EDA).
+Each project includes well-structured SQL scripts and detailed explanations of my methodology and analytical approach.